-Academic Year (student

-cohort covered by 2021-22

-specification)

-Module Code 2493

-Module Title Analysis of Electronic Health Record data
+Academic Year (student cohort covered by specification) Module Code Module Title 2022-23 2493 Analysis of Electronic Health Record data

 Module Organiser(s) Professor Elizabeth Williamson

-Professor Ruth Keogh
+module organiser(s) Professor Ruth Keogh

 Faculty Epidemiology & Population Health

 FHEQ Level Level 7

 Credit Value CATS: 15

 ECTS: 7.5

 HECoS 100246: 100366: 101031

 Term of Delivery Term 2

-Mode of Delivery For 2021-22, this module is currently planned as a mixture of

-online and face to face teaching.

-5

-There will be a combination of live and interactive activities

-(synchronous learning) as well as recorded or self-directed study

-(asynchronous learning).
+Mode of Delivery For 2022-23 this module will be delivered both on campus and online.
+Where specific teaching methods (lectures, seminars, discussion groups) are noted in this module specification these will be delivered using a blended learning approach using either face-to-face or through an online platform.
+There will be a combination of live and interactive activities (synchronous learning) as well as recorded or self-directed study (asynchronous learning), plus face to face practical classes.

 Mode of Study Full-time

 Language of Study English

-Pre-Requisites Statistics for Health Data Science (or equivalent)

-Programming (R Sessions)

-Epidemiology for Health Data Science (or equivalent)

-A knowledge of linear regression, analysis of variance, logistic

-regression, maximum likelihood estimation and simple methods

-of analysing quantitative and categorical data is essential (t-test,

-RR, OR).
-Understanding of basic epidemiological design is

-important.
+Pre-Requisites Statistics for Health Data Science (or equivalent) Programming (R Sessions) Epidemiology for Health Data Science (or equivalent) A knowledge of linear regression, analysis of variance, logistic regression, maximum likelihood estimation and simple methods of analysing quantitative and categorical data is essential (t-test, RR, OR).
+Understanding of basic epidemiological design is important.
 Familiarity with R is needed.

-Accreditation by Not currently accredited by any other body.

-Professional Statutory and the canonicy decreated by any other body.

-Regulatory Body

-Module Cap (Indicative Maximum of 30 students

-number of students)

-Target Audience This is a recommended module for the MSc Health Data
+Accreditation by Professional Statutory and Regulatory Body Not currently accredited by any other body.
+Module Cap (Indicative number of students) Maximum of 30 students Target Audience This is a recommended module for the MSc Health Data Science.
+Module Description large.

-Science.

-Module Description Electronic Health Record (EHR) data are complex, messy and large.
 Data are ongoingly recorded over time, for the purposes of clinical care.
-As such, they raise complex analytical challenges This module provides the key analytic skills needed to analyse and interpret electronic health record data.
+As such, they raise complex analytical challenges.
+This module provides the key analytic skills needed to analyse and interpret electronic health record data.
 This module will tackle key analytic concepts and techniques required to analyse EHR data.
 This will include: creating data sets for analysis from EHRs using various study designs; codelist creation and use; measurement in EHR (exposures, outcomes, covariates) including drug exposure data; a review of the causal inference framework and important causal analytic methods, including regression and propensity score analysis; developing prediction models; methods for handling longitudinal and other hierarchical data; and survival analysis.
 The module includes an in-depth exploration of the last topic, survival analysis.
 These methods are widely used in health data science and particularly in the analysis of EHR data.
 The methods covered also apply to other data sources, including longitudinal cohort data, patient disease registries, and randomized trials.

-Duration 5 weeks at 2.5 days per week

-Timetabling slot Slot D2

-Last Revised (e.g. year September 2021
+Duration 5 weeks at 2.5 days per week Timetabling slot Slot D2 Last Revised (e.g. year changes approved) September 2021

-changes approved)